jerrycyip/emaily/README.md

 - Handling Payments with Stripe API
 - Creating and Sending emails from a backend server
 - Handling Webhook Data
-- Developing an integrated client side front end using React, React Router, Redux and Redux-Form
+- Developing an integrated front end client using React, React Router, Redux and Redux-Form

 ## Result - Demo
 The Emaily web app is publicly hosted [here](https://calm-fjord-85714.herokuapp.com/).